Monday, February 17, 2025

 In its true form, ritual is one of the most meaningful channels for our awe and sense of worship.
 A ritual can be defined as a symbolic behavior consciously performed.
 It is a physical act that affirms the practitioner's intention and represents a change in inner attitude.

 Robert Johnson, a Jungian therapist, writes about working with Active Imagination in Inner Work.
-He tells us that to cement our intention, the body, the feelings, and the intellect have to be simultaneously involved.
+He tells us that to cement our intention, the body, feelings, and intellect must be simultaneously involved.
 In other words, to manifest, our thoughts must enter into the emotions, muscles, and cells of the body.
 To bring our thoughts into material form we can start with the metaphor of ritual.

 Rituals and ceremonies, in general, are ways of using small symbolic acts to set up a connection between the conscious mind and the unconscious.
 They provide us a way of taking principles from the unconscious and impressing them vividly on the conscious mind.
 But rituals also have an effect on the unconscious.
 A meaningful ritual sends a powerful message back to the unconscious, causing changes to take place at that deeper level where our attitudes and values originate.